Disney’s Festival of the Arts is back for 2023, and we couldn’t be more excited!

 Disney on Broadway Concert Series Dining Packages

 If you want a guaranteed seat without having to get there too early, you can do a Dining Package.
-No word on when reservations will open for 2023, but in 2022 they opened up on December 14th.
+Reservations for the 2023 Dining Packages opened up on December 13.

 Here’s how they work: